-The seals are blue wax/plastic with white lettering that reads "Fortinet Inc. Security Seal".
+The seals are either blue wax/plastic with white lettering that reads "Fortinet Inc. Security Seal" (FortiGate-80C) or serialized red wax/plastic with black lettering that reads "Fortinet Security Seal" (FortiGate-60C and FortiWiFi-60C).

 The tamper seals are not applied at the factory prior to shipping.
 It is the responsibility of the Crypto Officer to apply the seals before use to ensure full FIPS 140-2 compliance.
 Once the seals have been applied, the Crypto Officer must develop an inspection schedule to verify that the external enclosure of the module and the tamper seals have not been damaged or tampered with in any way.
+Upon viewing any signs of tampering, the Crypto Officer must assume that the device has been fully compromised.
+The Crypto Officer is required to zeroize the cryptographic module by following the steps in the Key Zeroization section of the SP.
 The Crypto Officer is also responsible for securing and controlling any unused seals.